OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 > [!NOTE]
 > The APIs for these sort-related events are currently available only in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]

-The `onColumnSorted` and `onRowSorted` events indicate when any table or worksheet data is sorted.
+The `onColumnSorted` and `onRowSorted` events indicate when any worksheet data is sorted.
 These events fire whether the sorting is done through UI controls (like table drop-downs) or programmatically.
 These events are connected to individual `Worksheet` objects and the workbook's `WorkbookCollection`.

 > [!NOTE]
 > `onColumnSorted` fires when columns are sorted as the result of a left-to-right sort operation. `onRowSorted` fires when rows are sorted as the result of a top-to-bottom sort operation.
 Sorting a table using the drop-down on a column header results in an `onRowSorted` event.
 The event corresponds with what is moving, not what is being considered as the sorting criteria.

-The `onColumnSorted` and `onRowSorted` events provides their callbacks with [WorksheetColumnSortedEventArgs](/javascript/api/excel/excel.worksheetcolumnsortedeventargs) or [WorksheetRowSortedEventArgs](/javascript/api/excel/excel.worksheetrowsortedeventargs), respectively.
-These provide more details about the event.
-In particular, both `EventArgs` have an `address` property representing the rows or columns moved as a result of the sorting operation.
+The `onColumnSorted` and `onRowSorted` events provide their callbacks with [WorksheetColumnSortedEventArgs](/javascript/api/excel/excel.worksheetcolumnsortedeventargs) or [WorksheetRowSortedEventArgs](/javascript/api/excel/excel.worksheetrowsortedeventargs), respectively.
+These give more details about the event.
+In particular, both `EventArgs` have an `address` property that represents the rows or columns moved as a result of the sort operation.
 Any cell with sorted content is included, even if that cell's value was not part of the sorting criteria.

-The following images show the ranges returned by the `address` property after sort events.
+The following images show what ranges are returned by the `address` property for sort events.
 First, here is the sample data before sorting:

 ![Table data in Excel before being sorted](../images/excel-sort-event-before.png)

-If a top-to-bottom sort is performed on "**Q1**" (the values in "**C**"), the following highlighted rows are returned by `WorksheetRowSortedEventArgs.address`:
+If a top-to-bottom sort is performed on "**Q1**" (the values in "**B**"), the following highlighted rows are returned by `WorksheetRowSortedEventArgs.address`:

 ![Table data in Excel after a top-to-bottom sort.
 The rows that have moved are highlighted.](../images/excel-sort-event-after-row.png)

-If a left-to-right sort is performed on "**Quinces**" (the values in "**5**") on the original data, the following highlighted columns are returned by `WorksheetColumnsSortedEventArgs.address`:
+If a left-to-right sort is performed on "**Quinces**" (the values in "**4**") on the original data, the following highlighted columns are returned by `WorksheetColumnsSortedEventArgs.address`:

 ![Table data in Excel after a left-to-right sort.
 The columns that have moved are highlighted.](../images/excel-sort-event-after-column.png)